-What should an organization say after someone is fired for sexual harassment or misconduct—within the organization, to outsiders, or to future employers?
+A multi-chapter resource about what should an organization say after someone is fired for sexual harassment or misconduct—within the organization, to outsiders, or to future employers.

-If an employee has a mental health-related disability, when and how can an employer require medical examinations and how should the employer approach this problem?
+A multi-chapter resource by Theresa Lynn Sidebotham, Esq. and Dr. Brent Lindquist about when and how an employer can require medical examinations if an employee has a mental health-related disability, and how the employer should approach this problem.
 A recent case gives some insight.

 Need a reminder of “what not to do?”
 Here are ten easy ways for organizations to land in court over sexual harassment in the workplace, without really trying.